ShaktidharK1997/eval-loop-chi/snippets/close_loop.md

 - Its own dataset of items to be labeled
 - Unique annotation guidelines and settings

 Projects help you organize different annotation tasks separately.
-For example, in your case, the "Random Sampling Review" project will specifically focus on reviewing and correcting random samples of food classification predictions.
+For example, the "Random Sampling Review" project will specifically focus on reviewing and correcting random samples of food classification predictions.

 For the first project, lets create it via the Label Studio UI.